-Texting, cell phone news: State Sen. Roger Katz’s plan for 2015 to bar drivers from using handheld cell phones went down to defeat April 21 in a 55-88 vote in the House and then again in early May 7.
-Katz correctly anticipated that the “libertarian streak” in Maine would be a factor during debate: “We don’t want to be a nanny state, but this just seems like a thing whose time has come,” the senator said.
-The Transportation Committee voted 7-6 against passage March 6, but the plan will advance to the full Legislature.
+Texting, cell phone news: State Sen. Roger Katz’s 2015 plan to bar drivers from using handheld cell phones went down to defeat April 21 in a 55-88 vote in the House and then again in early May 7.
+Katz correctly anticipated that the “libertarian streak” in Maine would be a factor during debate.
+Representatives also cited the bill’s fines.
+The Transportation Committee had voted 7-6 against passage March 6, but the plan still advanced to the full Legislature.
 The Senate amended and approved the plan but the House again rejected it.
 Fines would have started at $50, then increase to $250.
-Rep. Anne-Marie Mastraccio has the House version but is pushing for the Katz plan.
+Rep. Anne-Marie Mastraccio has the House version but pushed for the Katz plan.

 Gov. Paul LePage appears to favor license suspensions for distracted driving violators.
 “I think we’re going to have to look at giving them a vacation from driving,” he has said.
 LePage, who was re-elected in 2014, has vowed to work with lawmakers for a ban on handheld cell phone use.
 The state currently bans texting & driving for all drivers, but allows cell phone use by adults.

 Maine law officers cited 1,080 people for distracted driving in the six months ending March 1, 2015.
 Of those, 429 were for texting.
 Officers made 2,179 traffic stops for distracted driving in 2014, resulting in 1,346 warnings and 833 tickets.
 State Police say a hands-free law would help officers enforce the law since texting motorists cannot claim to be manipulating a cell phone for legal reasons, such as dialing a number.